Most VIRAL Limoncello Tiramisu Recipe

 Here are the simple ingredients for this limoncello tiramisu recipe.
 When you are ready to get started, scroll down to our handy recipe card for complete instructions and measurements.

-1. Beat the pudding: First, beat the instant pudding and milk in the bowl of a stand mixer until it is thick and creamy.
-This should take about five minutes.
-Then, stir in the lemon curd and stir to combine.
-Set aside one and a half cups of lemon curd for topping.
+Beat the pudding: First, I beat the instant pudding and milk in the bowl of a stand mixer until it is thick and creamy.
+This takes about five minutes.
+Then I stir in the lemon curd and set aside 1.5 cups for the topping.

-2. Make limoncello mascarpone cream: After, in a separate large bowl, whisk the mascarpone and powdered sugar until creamy and combined before adding the lemon juice.
-Mix thoroughly until stiff peaks form.
+Make the mascarpone cream: In a separate large bowl, whisk the mascarpone and powdered sugar until creamy and combined, then whisk in the lemon juice until stiff peaks form.

-3. Add pudding: Now, gently fold in the pudding mixture, stirring carefully with a rubber spatula until it is fully combined.
+Add the pudding: Now, I gently fold in the pudding mixture, stirring carefully with a rubber spatula until fully combined.

-4. Assemble the limoncello tiramisu: Then, dip the ladyfingers into the Limoncello mixture one at a time, arranging them on the bottom of a 9×9-inch baking dish to make a single layer of ladyfingers.
-Spread half of the cream mixture on top and repeat so you have two layers of ladyfingers dipped in lemon mixture.
+Assemble the limoncello tiramisu: I dip the ladyfingers into the Limoncello mixture one at a time, arranging them in a single layer on the bottom of a 9×9-inch baking dish.
+Spread half of the cream mixture on top, then repeat, so I have two layers of ladyfingers and two layers of cream.

-5. Chill and serve: Finally, pour and spread the remaining lemon curd on top of the tiramisu and refrigerate overnight before serving.
+Chill and serve: I pour and spread the remaining lemon curd over the tiramisu, then refrigerate overnight before serving.

 • Lemon zesty: For even more lemon flavor, add a teaspoon of grated lemon zest to your mascarpone mixture.
 The juice and zest together create an intense lemon flavor.